pixel365/bx/README.md

 ### Status

 The project is under active development.
-The API is unstable and subject to change.
+The API is unstable and subject to change, so it may lack backward compatibility in future versions.
+The current release corresponds to the latest stable branch, and breaking changes will be documented with each new version.